 - The DTF Xpress Antislip pad keeps the film flat and steady.
 If your platen, though, is not cleaned properly, the Antislip pad may move during printing.
 For that reason, you can clean with Isopropyl Alcohol (IPA) both sides of the pad, plus your platen surface.

-- If you are not equipped with the Antislip pad, then, you can use paper tape to secure the film in place.
+- If you are not equipped with the Antislip pad, then, you can use tape to secure the film in place.

 Perform the Auto Height Adjustment process, in order your design to be printed with precision and sharp details.

 Digital Factory Apparel Polyprint Edition: DTF printing guide

 Upload your design in the DTF print queue and make the adjustments of your choice.

 Select one of the DTF Transfer print modes, according to the substrate's color you will be transferring to, and your image will be automatically mirrored (since it's going to be transferred to a t-shirt later).

 - For CMYK solid designs, a white layer isn’t necessary.
 A 10% white ink layer could be added when there are gradients present or the user wants a truer representation of the design (depths, shadows, color fidelity, etc.).